e-gun/HipparchiaWindows/README.md

     cd ..\HipparchiaBuilder\
     python .\makecorpora.py

+**Vector** functions are not automatically installed.
+You need to:

+    pip install cython scipy numpy gensim pyLDAvis matplotlib networkx scikit-learn

+The `pip install...` command will only work if you `activate`-ed the `venv` as in **Building** above.

 [**nb**: wordcounts build only in theory: they require >4GB of RAM and are untested on a Windows installation with that much memory.
 But installations that do not have wordcounts work just fine.]

 ####Troubleshooting cheatsheet